-Eli Glasman’s debut novel, The Boy’s Own Manual to Being a Proper Jew (Sleepers Publishing), about a homosexual boy in the Melbourne orthodox Jewish community, is available from all good Australian bookstores and the usual places online.
+Eli Glasman’s debut novel, The Boy’s Own Manual to Being a Proper Jew (Sleepers Publishing), about a homosexual boy in the Melbourne orthodox Jewish community, is available in both soft cover and as ebook from all good Australian bookstores and the usual places online.
 The Sleepers Publishing Website (link here), is a great place to grab it, as it has links to other places online – such as Kobo, Apple iBook, Kindle and Barnes and Noble, as well as option to purchase the softcover copy overseas.

 Eli also has several short stories in circulation.
 You can click on the titles below and give them a read.
 You’ll notice that the stories are all similarly themed.
 Eli considers these three stories to be a series.

 Neggiah - This story is about a young orthodox Jewish boy with Crohn’s Disease who wants to get his first kiss.
 It was Runner up in the 2013 Griffith University Josephine Ulrick Short Story Competition, winning $5000 in prize money.

 Chillers – This is about a young orthodox Jewish boy (again) who wants to have sex for the first time without breaking Shabbat.
 It’s not as sleazy as it sounds.
 It’s actually quite sweet.
 It was published in Sleepers Almanac no. 7.
 2011.